 What is the one thing that most digital marketers and website owners aspire for?
 They all want to take their websites to the top of search engine results.
 High-quality backlinks are essential to achieve that.
-Which means that you need to audit your backlinks and remove bad backlinks regularly.
+To keep the quality links as effective as possible, you need weed out the bad ones.

 When your website has numerous bad backlinks, it puts your credibility into question.
 It indicates that you have resorted to unnatural or suspicious means to acquire those links.

 This would trigger Google’s spam filter and lead to website penalties.
 Once penalized, your website would experience a massive drop in search engine rankings and could get banned by Google altogether.